Fawad-Javed-Fateh/Fawad-Javed-Fateh/README.md

 #### 2.)
 [SEYMOUR](https://github.com/Fawad-Javed-Fateh/Seymour):
 We developed this project in *C++*.
 Using the principles and knowledges of oop, we made a dekstop application using *winforms* to emulate a fully functional pizzeria along with a robust and fully customizeable menu down to each individual component.
 #### 3.)
 [ASHANTI](https://github.com/Fawad-Javed-Fateh/Ashanti):
-With the theme being *Natural Language Processing (NLP)*, we developed a hyvbrid search utility application whose objective was to search the inputed words from a large corpus of text (poems in our case) and return the results in *less than O(n) time*.
+With the theme being *Natural Language Processing (NLP)*, we developed a hybrid search utility application whose objective was to search the inputed words from a large corpus of text (poems in our case) and return the results in *less than O(n) time*.
 We used advanced data structures and some NLP technicques such as a *Stop Word* filter in order to compress and store our data set into a *hashtable* and reduce the searching time to be nearly constant in a corpus of more than 55k words.
 We also used ascii art to generate runtime *graphs* which provided the analysis of the frequencies of words in the documents as well as ranked the documents acc to their freuqencies.
 #### 4.)
 [Niedrige Erwartungen](https://github.com/Fawad-Javed-Fateh/-Niedrige-Erwartungen):
 We used *x86-Assembly Language* in order to develop a visaully pleasing shopping utility application and implemented mouse and sound support for enhanced user interaction.
 We further manupilated the runtime *heap* in order to dynamically allocate data for our runtime database of employees.